 At the individual record level, 98% of the 1506 total medical problem and medication records were modified in some capacity.
 This includes all records that were not word-for-word matches between EHR and eSource.

-Figure 1 shows the percentage of the total medication records which were modified in source in some capacity.
-Including concordant records, only 5 records (<1%), of the 764 total medication records were deemed “in source” and not modified in any capacity.
+Figure 1 shows the percentage of the total medication records that were modified in source in some capacity.
+Including concordant records, only 5 records (<1%), of the 742 total medication records were deemed “in source” and not modified in any capacity.

 Figure 1: Number of Medication Records Modified to Source vs. Not Modified (In Source)

-Figure 2 shows the percentages of the total medication records reviewed which were concordant, incomplete, irrelevant, or inaccurate.
-Of the 764 total medication records, 239 records (31.3%) were concordant, 289 records (37.8%) were incomplete, 158 records (20.7%) were irrelevant, and 78 records (10.2%) were inaccurate.
+Figure 2 shows the percentages of the total medication records reviewed that were concordant, incomplete, irrelevant, or inaccurate.
+Of the 742 total medication records, 239 records (31.3%) were concordant, 289 records (37.8%) were incomplete, 158 records (20.7%) were irrelevant, and 78 records (10.2%) were inaccurate.

 Figure 2: Percentages of Concordant, Incomplete, Irrelevant, and Inaccurate Medication Records

-Figure 3 shows the percentage of the total medical problem records which were modified in source in some capacity.
+Figure 3 shows the percentage of the total medical problem records that were modified in source in some capacity.
 Including concordant records, only 31 records (4%) of the 742 total medication records were deemed “in source” and not modified in any capacity.

 Figure 3: Number of Medical Problem Records Modified to Source vs. Not Modified (In Source)

-Figure 4 shows the percentages of the total medical problem records reviewed which were concordant, incomplete, irrelevant, or inaccurate.
-Of the 752 problem records reviewed, 339 records (45.7%) were concordant, 251 records (33.8%) were incomplete, 148 records (19.9%)
+Figure 4 shows the percentages of the total medical problem records reviewed that were concordant, incomplete, irrelevant, or inaccurate.
+Of the 742 problem records reviewed, 339 records (45.7%) were concordant, 251 records (33.8%) were incomplete, 148 records (19.9%)

 were irrelevant, and 4 records (0.5%) were inaccurate.